CosmosOS/Cosmos/Docs/Kernel/MemoryManager.md

   Adding an Block is easy, you simply find the first free block using compare exchange and split it.

 ## Deallocation (free)
-  Freeing ablock is easy set its flag(in meta data) to 0
+  Freeing a block is easy set its flag(in meta data) to Allocated